CartoDB/academy/_app/_cartojs-ground-up/03-basic-interactivity.md

 </script>
 {% endhighlight %}

 The `<script>` portion of the code pulls the text between the specified style tags (`#simple` in this case) and sets `simpleStyle` equal to it.
-This option allows you to directly copy and paste the code from the CartoDB Editor without worrying about the errors that can occur from reformatting.
+This option allows you to directly copy and paste the code from the CARTO Editor without worrying about the errors that can occur from reformatting.
 Because of it's ease of use and readability, this is the format we will use for this lesson.
 As with other style tags, we will place this structure in the `<head>` section of the HTML document.

 ### Conditions in CartoCSS

 Now that we know what the _Simple_ visualization looks like in CartoCSS, let's look at other visualizations.
 Switch to _Choropleth_, select the `mag` column, and choose _Equal Interval_ for Quantification.
 Now switch to the CartoCSS tab again.

 You can see that in addition to the first data structure, there are additional structures with conditional statements on the `mag` column.
 The statements style your data based on the conditions in the square brackets.
 If you switch to select _Bubble_ from the Visualization Wizard, you will see your markers are given conditional sizes similar to the following: